Fyodor Pirotsky: Biography

-Pirotsky was born into the family of a military physician in Lokhvytsia Uezd of Poltava Gubernia, Ukraine (which at that time was part of the Russian Empire).
-His family was of Ukrainian Cossack ancestry.
+Pirotsky was born into the family of a military physician in the Lokhvytsky Uezd of the Poltava Governorate, in the Russian Empire (modern day Lokhvytsia, in the Poltava Oblast of Ukraine).
+His family was of Cossack ancestry.

-Pirotsky received his education at Saint Petersburg, where he graduated from the Konstantin Cadet Corps (Konstantinovskiy Kadetskiy Korpus) and Mikhail Artillery School in 1866, and served in Kyiv with the Fortress Artillery.
-While stationed in Kyiv Pirotsky became a friend of the famous Russian electrical engineer Pavel Yablochkov and an enthusiast for applications of electrical energy.
+Pirotsky received his education at Saint Petersburg, where he graduated from the Konstantinovsky Cadet Corps and Mikhailovskaya Military Artillery Academy in 1866, and served in Kiev with the Fortress Artillery.
+While stationed in Kiev Pirotsky became a friend of the famous Russian electrical engineer Pavel Yablochkov and an enthusiast for applications of electrical energy.

 Work

 In 1871, Pirotsky moved back to Saint Petersburg, where among other things he proposed a new type of blast furnace.
-In 1874, he started experiments on Volkov Field in Saint Petersburg, and in 1875 put electrically powered railway cars on the Sestroretsks railway Miller's line (not far from the station Miller's pier).
-The electricity was transferred over a distance of approximately one kilometer.
+In 1874, he started experiments on Volkov Field in Saint Petersburg, and in 1875 experimented at the Sestroretsk railway Miller's line (not far from the station Miller's pier).
+The electricity was transferred over a distance of approximately one kilometer in order to power an electric motor.
 In his design, rails were connected to a Gramme generator.
 Both rails were isolated from the ground, one rail served as a direct conductor and one as a reverse conductor.